RadioAstronomySoftwareGroup/pyuvdata/README.md

 import and export functionality to all supported file formats (UVFITS, Miriad, FHD) and can be interacted with directly.
 The primary calibration interface is via the UVCal object.
-The attributes of the UVData and UVCal objects are described in the parameters and cal_parameters descriptions at https://pyuvdata.readthedocs.io or [here](https://github.com/HERA-Team/pyuvdata/blob/master/docs).
+The attributes of the UVData and UVCal objects are described in the uvdata_parameters and uvcal_parameters descriptions at https://pyuvdata.readthedocs.io or [here](https://github.com/HERA-Team/pyuvdata/blob/master/docs).